VirtoCommerce/vc-module-notification/docs/tips-and-tricks-for-creating-email-templates.md

 2. Styles in Outlook service do not work within the `<a>` tag.
 Use `<span>` or `<div>` instead.

-3. If you need to add small images or icons into your template, try to use the *base64* format; this way, you will avoid uploading images to a services, while those images will be displayed in a similar way regardless of the service.
-Please note, however, that some services, such as Gmail.com, do not always successfuly display *base64* images.
+3. If you need to add small images or icons into your template, try to use the *base64* format; this way, you will avoid uploading images to a services, while those images will be displayed in a similar way regardless of the service. <u>Please note, however, that some services, such as Gmail.com, do not always successfuly display *base64* images.</u>

 4. Try to set widths in every cell rather than in a table.
 With widths in the table, widths in the cells, HTML margins and padding, and CSS margins and padding, you may end up in a complete mess.